amer/resinfra/logging/README.md

 In Kibana, filebeat should have already set up a `filebeat.*` index pattern that you can use to query the respective ES indices.

-If you want to query ES direclty (from the host where your containers are running), list all available indices first.
+If you want to query ES directly (from the host where your containers are running), list all available indices first.

 ```
 $ curl localhost:9200/_cat/indices